 Consider reducing morning distractions like turning on the television, video games, or tablets.
 If those expectations are set at the beginning, it will reduce complaints in the morning.
 Offer instead the choice of music in the mornings.
 If you have a play list, you can even time it so that children know that by the time a specific song begins, it’s time to be dressed and in the kitchen for breakfast.

 Completing complex tasks when barely awake is tough.
-You might consider creating simple checklists like this mom did with words or pictures for nonreaders.
+You might consider creating simple checklists with words or pictures for nonreaders.
 This visual organizer can help children with ADD or ADHD manage the tasks they need to complete in the morning.

 Take advantage of the night before